William Dawes: Service in the American Revolution

-On September 9, 1776 Dawes was commissioned second major of the Boston militia regiment.

-Also during the war, Dawes worked as a quartermaster in central Massachusetts.
-British POWs from the Battle of Saratoga complained to Parliament that he gave them short supplies; his family countered that Dawes believed that they were stealing from farmers while being marched to Boston – as most armies on the march were prone to do.
+On September 9, 1776, Dawes was commissioned second major of the Boston militia regiment.
+During the war, Dawes worked as a quartermaster in central Massachusetts.
+British prisoners of war from the Battles of Saratoga complained to Parliament that he gave them short supplies; his family countered that Dawes believed that they were stealing from farmers while being marched to Boston – as most armies on the march were prone to do.

 Later life and death

-Dawes refused to join a punitive expedition against Indians ordered by Governor Phillip in December 1790.

-Mehitable died on May 19, 1794 but he remarried (to Lydia) two years later.
+Mehitable died on May 19, 1794, leaving behind three children.
+In 1796, Dawes remarried to Lydia Gendall.
+Dawes and Lydia had one child together, named Mehitable May Dawes.

 Dawes died in Marlborough, Massachusetts, on February 25, 1799.
 He was believed to have been buried in the King's Chapel Burying Ground, but modern research points to his resting place now being in his first wife's family plot in Forest Hills Cemetery in Jamaica Plain.

 Legacy

 The poem by Henry Wadsworth Longfellow, "Paul Revere's Ride", has been criticized by modern historians for overstating the role of Revere in the night's events.
 Revere's may have been a better story, but Dawes and Prescott were more successful in achieving their missions.
 In 1896 Helen F. Moore, dismayed that William Dawes had been forgotten, penned a parody of Longfellow's poem.

-The difference in Revere's and Dawes's achievement and legacy is examined by Malcolm Gladwell in his book The Tipping Point, where he concludes that Revere would be classified as a connector whereas Dawes was an "ordinary man."
+The difference in Revere's and Dawes's achievement and legacy is examined by Canadian journalist Malcolm Gladwell in his book The Tipping Point, where he concludes that Revere would be classified as a connector whereas Dawes was an "ordinary man."

 Dawes's ride is commemorated on a traffic island in Cambridge, Massachusetts, heavily travelled by pedestrians, at the intersection of Garden Street and Massachusetts Avenue in Harvard Square, and known as Dawes Island.
 Dawes's passage through the area is represented by bronze horseshoes embedded in the sidewalk, as hoofprints, accompanied by an inscription giving his name and the date (inaccurately stated as April 19, 1775), and by historical displays.

 In the film Knowing, the early events take place in Lexington, Massachusetts, at William Dawes Elementary School.

 Descendants

 William Dawes' great-grandson, Rufus Dawes, was a Civil War military officer and congressman; Rufus Dawes' children included Charles G. Dawes, who served as Vice President of the United States under Calvin Coolidge, Rufus C. Dawes, a businessman, Beman Gates Dawes, a businessman and congressman, and Henry M. Dawes, a businessman and banker.
 A brother of Congressman Rufus Dawes was Major Ephraim C. Dawes.
 Television personality Bill Schulz (William Dawes Schulz) is another descendant of Dawes, as the grandson of Henry M. Dawes' daughter Mary.

-William Dawes was also a first cousin of Thomas Dawes, who was a Revolutionary War colonel, a noted architect/builder, and held numerous government positions; another cousin twice removed was Congressman Henry L. Dawes (1812-1903).
+William Dawes was also a first cousin of Thomas Dawes, who was a Revolutionary War colonel, a noted architect/builder, and held numerous government positions; another cousin twice removed was Congressman Henry L. Dawes (1812–1903).